 Bendigo and District Aboriginal Co-operative is governed by a seven-member board elected by members.

-Barry Fary, Chairperson
+Barry Fary, Director

 Barry joined the Board in 2014 and is the current Chairperson.
 He is a proud Gunditjmara man, born in the Victorian town of Portland.
 Barry has lived in Bendigo for more than 20 years, working at Bendigo TAFE and assisting Koori students with their education and pathways to employment.
 He is passionate about seeing Koori people receive the best possible education and go on to gain meaningful employment.

-Hazel Hudson, Treasurer
+Hazel Hudson, Director

-Paula Murray, Public Officer
+Paula Murray, Director

 Paula joined the Board in 2014 and is the current publicity officer.
 She grew up in Bendigo, but her family is from the Hawkesbury region in NSW and she is a proud Dharug woman.
 She is currently the executive officer at the Loddon Mallee Regional Aboriginal Justice Advisory Committee within the Department of Justice.
 Paula has a Bachelor of Arts and Bachelor of Laws from Melbourne University and practised as a solicitor for 10 years.